v11580/nibbler-Dark-Mode/README.md

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.

-*Alternatively*, it is possible to run Nibbler from source.
-This requires Electron, but has no other dependencies.
-If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
-Nibbler should be compatible with at least version 5 and above.

-You could also build a standalone app.
-See comments inside the Python script `builder.py` for info.

 ## Linux install script